 Row 12: K2, P4, *K8, P4, repeat from * to 8 stitches from the end, K8.

-Repeat Rows 1-12 until the scarf is at least 65 inches long (if you’re knitting for Threads of Compassion) or as long as you need it (if you’re knitting for someone else).
+Repeat Rows 1-12 until the scarf is at least 65 inches long or as long as you want or need it to be.

 Bind off; weave in ends and block lightly, if desired.